tholemu/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

     field: ``"NGINX Plus for Alpine 3.11"``

-    Once you fill in both boxes, click on **Commit to Master** and on the next screen, press **“Push to Origin”** to push the new code commit to our git repository on Gitlab.
+    Once you fill in both boxes, click on **Commit to Master** and on the next screen select **“Push Origin”** to push the new code commit to our Git repository on GitLab.

     .. image:: ../images/image7.png